amanrai31/React2/README5.md

               ref={(node) => {
                 const map = getMap();
                 map.set(cat, node);
-                return () => {            // The returned function is a cleanup function: React calls this when the component unmounts or when the ref changes (Prevent memory leak) map.delete(cat);
+                return () => {            // The returned f/n is a cleanup f/n: React calls this when the component unmounts or when the ref changes (Prevent memory leak) map.delete(cat);
                 };
               }}